The Bold Choice Fund: For Animals, People, and Our Planet

 Importantly, thanks to the generosity of our donors, Farm Sanctuary is able to provide our educational resources at no cost, benefiting children, educators, parents, and academic communities alike.
 Recognizing that students sitting in classrooms today are tomorrow’s leaders— in business, academia, government, and all spheres of public life—Farm Sanctuary understands that educating young hearts and minds is key to creating real change in the world.

 Over the past few years, Farm Sanctuary has made measurable progress in growing and enhancing our humane education programs, helping thousands of students learn more about today’s food system and explore solutions that positively impact animals, people, and our planet.
-Last year alone, our educational reach expanded by 200% and grew internationally by reaching students in countries such as Costa Rica and Australia—all thanks to the ongoing commitment of donors like you who support this thoughtful, values-based education.
+In 2023, our educational reach expanded by 200% and grew internationally by reaching students in countries such as Costa Rica and Australia—all thanks to the ongoing commitment of donors like you who support this thoughtful, values-based education.

 As part of Farm Sanctuary’s Strategic Plan, we aim to expand these efforts in the years ahead to reach an ever-increasing number of students, activists, adults, and educators in compelling and innovative ways.
 At this time, Farm Sanctuary has a number of opportunities and is positioned to scale at a steeper trajectory and meet this expanding need swiftly.